Cellular-Adventures/salts-on-the-surface-pGM/README.md

 ## Basic requirements
 You will need to have `python` and `julia` installed.
 We rely on `conda` for `python` package management, so also make sure you have that available.
 The setup was tested with Anaconda, but it might also work with miniconda or other setups.

 `julia` is best installed through juliaup.
-This setup was tested with Windows, where it's available through the Microsoft Store.
+This setup was tested with Windows, where the `julia`install through the Microsoft Store uses juliaup.
+If you're using another operating system, check the instructions given by the lovely `julia` people.

 ## Python environment
 The `python` environment can be generated through conda: